-Materiality lies at the heart of any approach to ESG issues.
+Materiality lies at the heart of any approach to ESG.
 It is the way in which corporates can prioritise different ESG factors, both in terms of operations and investment management, and is about identifying what matters most to the business.

 At its simplest, it means that a topic is ‘material’ both in financial and non-financial terms – operationally and systemically.
 Today the ESG world seems split between a focus on operational risks and an understanding of the growing importance of ‘outbound’ or impact issues.